Poisoning is a life-threatening emergency which requires immediate veterinary care.

 Note: Cat-World hasn’t covered all possible poisons listed by the Pet Poison Hotline, which obviously affects results.

-The most common route is ingestion of a toxic substance orally.
-Other routes of toxicity may include via direct contact with the skin, injection, aerosol (inhaled).
+The most common route is ingestion of a toxic substance orally, other routes of toxicity may include via direct contact with the skin, injection and inhaled.

 You may notice from the list below some poisons listed under different categories, that is because some can cause poisoning in more than one way.